SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **Admin only** means that you need to have Administrator Rights in order to use this Command.
 **Owner only** means that only the Bot's Owner can use this Command.
 **Aliases** show you other names the Command is available under.
 The usage is exactly the same if you use the default name or one of the listed aliases.
+**Slash version available** means that you can use this command the normal way, or as an application command with `/`.
 Everything else should be fairly self-explanatory.

 ## Full list of commands